Amethyst: February's Birthstone as a Wearable Art Gem

 How German Kabirski Works Natural Amethyst in Modern Jewelry Design

-Amethyst, a violet-hued gemstone, is a member of the quartz family, prized for its beauty and historical significance.
-Renowned for its vivid purple coloration ranging from pale lilac to deep, rich hues, this gemstone has captivated human kind for centuries.
-The name "amethyst" is derived from the Greek word "amethystos," which translates to "not intoxicated."
-Ancient Greeks believed that wearing amethyst could prevent drunkenness and promote sobriety.
-This gemstone has a rich lore steeped in various cultures, often associated with calmness, clarity, and protection from negative energies.
+Amethyst, a violet-hued gemstone from the quartz family, is prized for its beauty and historic significance.
+Its vivid purple tones — from pale lilac to deep royal hues — have captivated humanity for centuries.
+The name “amethyst” comes from the Greek word “amethystos,” meaning “not intoxicated,” as ancient Greeks believed the stone promoted sobriety, clarity, and protection from negative energies.

-Historically, some of the most renowned amethysts came from Russia's Ural Mountains, particularly Siberia.
-These amethysts were highly coveted for their deep, rich color and were used in royal jewelry for centuries.
+Some of the most sought-after amethysts historically came from Russia’s Ural Mountains, treasured for their intensely saturated violet color and used in royal jewelry for centuries.

 The British Crown Jewels